ksigWyatt/CMGScriptures/CONTRIBUTING.md

     - You can contact [KSigWyatt](https://github.com/ksigWyatt/) or email me via [wyatt1704@gmail.com](mailto:wyatt1704@gmail.com)
   - _How do I get credit for Hacktoberfest?_
     - Please visit the Hacktoberfest website, and make sure you've completed all the steps there.
 If your PR gets merged in, you'll get credit.
+    - You can track your progres by visiting the [Profile](https://hacktoberfest.digitalocean.com/profile) page on the Hacktober site.